Best Honor phones 2023

-It hasn't been long since Honor split from Huawei because of a trade ban placed on the Chinese company.
-Fortunately, the best Honor phones can now access Google Play Services and serve delicious specs in enticing packages.
+It has been a while since Honor split from Huawei because of a trade ban placed on the Chinese company.
+Fortunately, the best Honor phones can access Google Play Services and serve delicious specs in enticing packages.
 Unfortunately, there aren't as many options out just yet, but Honor's comeback looks promising.
 Keep in mind that you won't get CDMA compatibility in any Honor device.
 With that said, here are the best Honor phones you can find right now.

 A Lite option

-This stripped-down version of the show-stopping Honor 50 swaps a 6.67 LCD screen for an OLED.
-It maintains the 4,300mAh battery and 66W SuperCharge feature.
-You also get a 64MP primary shooter, a side-mounted fingerprint reader, a Snapdragon 662 SoC, and 6GB/128GB memory specifications, providing bang for your buck.
+This stripped-down version of the show-stopping Magic 5 Pro boasts a stunning 6.67-inch 120Hz curved AMOLED display.
+The Magic 5 Lite maintains the 5,100mAh battery but swaps 66W for 40W fast charging.
+You also get a 64MP primary shooter, an in-screen fingerprint reader, a Snapdragon 695 5G SoC, and 6GB/128GB memory specifications, providing bang for your buck.

-Built with a tight budget in mind, the Honor 10 Lite gives you a 6.21-inch FHD LCD with a Kirin 710 chipset and a 3,400mAh battery.
-It has 3GB of RAM and 64GB of storage expandable up to 512GB.
-There isn't really anything to rave about here, but the Honor 10 Lite becomes a great option when you factor in the cost.
+Built with a tight budget in mind, the Honor X7a gives you a 6.75-inch LCD panel with a Mediatek Helio G37 chipset and a 5,330mAh battery.
+It has 4GB of RAM and 128GB of storage expandable, as well as the coveted 3.5mm headphone jack.
+There isn't really anything to rave about here, but the Honor X7a becomes a great option when you factor in the cost.

 Compromises are a given with Honor for now